Generalised intermediate dimensions: Introduction

-When defining the intermediate dimensions, Falconer, Fraser and Kempton restricted the sizes of the covering sets in the definition of Hausdorff dimension to lie in intervals of the particular form $[\delta^{1/\theta},\delta]$.
-For any set, the intermediate dimensions are continuous at each $\theta \in (0,1]$.
-For many sets, such as polynomial sequences (see \cite[Proposition~3.1]{Falconer2020}) and Bedford-McMullen carpets (see \cite[Section~4]{Falconer2020}), the intermediate dimensions are also continuous at $\theta = 0$, and so fully interpolate between the Hausdorff and box dimensions, which means that the difference between the Hausdorff and box dimensions is captured by restricting the covering sets to windows of the form $[\delta^{1/\theta},\delta]$ for different $\theta$.
-Continuity of the intermediate dimensions at $\theta = 0$ has many powerful consequences, in particular for the box dimensions of projections of the set (see \cite{Burrell2019}) and images of the set under stochastic processes such as fractional Brownian motion (see \cite{Burrell2020}).
-However, it is clear from \cite[Proposition~2.4]{Falconer2020} and Proposition~\ref{ffkgeneralbounds} that there are many compact sets for which the intermediate dimensions are discontinuous at $\theta=0$, or even constant at the value of the box dimension, in which case they give very little information at all; one simple example of such a set is $\{0\} \cup \{\,\frac{1}{\log n} : n \in \mathbb{N},n \geq 3 \,\}$, see \cite[Example~1]{Falconer2020}.
-In this paper, we introduce the $\Phi$-intermediate dimensions, by restricting the sizes of the covering sets to lie in a wider class of intervals of the form $[\Phi(\delta),\delta]$ for a more general function $\Phi$.
-These dimensions give even more refined geometric information than the intermediate dimensions about the sizes of balls needed to cover efficiently sets for which the intermediate dimensions are discontinuous at $\theta = 0$.
-Generally speaking, sets with different Hausdorff and lower box dimensions are inhomogeneous in space, while sets with different lower and upper box dimensions are inhomogeneous in scale.
-The $\Phi$-intermediate dimensions of a set are affected by the inhomogeneity of the set in both space and scale.
+For every set, the intermediate dimensions are continuous at each $\theta \in (0,1]$.
+For many sets, such as Bedford--McMullen carpets (see~\cite[Section~4]{Falconer2020} and \cite{Banaji2021bedford}) and polynomial sequences (see~\cite[Proposition~3.1]{Falconer2020}), they are also continuous at $\theta = 0$, so fully interpolate between the Hausdorff and box dimensions.
+Continuity of the intermediate dimensions at $\theta = 0$ has powerful consequences, in particular for the box dimensions of projections of the set~\cite{Burrell2021} and images of the set under stochastic processes such as fractional Brownian motion~\cite{Burrell2022brownian}.
+However, for many sets the intermediate dimensions are discontinuous at $\theta=0$, or even constant at the value of the box dimension, in which case they give very little information about the set.
+One such set which is also compact is $\{0\} \cup \{\,\frac{1}{\log n} : n \in \mathbb{N},n \geq 3 \,\}$.
+In this paper, we introduce the $\Phi$-intermediate dimensions, by restricting the sizes of the covering sets to lie in a wider class of intervals of the form $[\Phi(\delta),\delta]$ for more general functions $\Phi$.
+These dimensions give even more refined geometric information than the intermediate dimensions about sets for which the intermediate dimensions are discontinuous at $\theta = 0$.
+Indeed, in what is perhaps the most important result of this paper (Theorem~\ref{recoverinterpolation}), we demonstrate that if a set is compact then there will always be a family of functions~$\Phi$ which interpolate all the way between the Hausdorff and box dimensions.
+While many results for the $\Phi$-intermediate dimensions are similar to results for the intermediate dimensions, others, such as the H{\"o}lder distortion estimates in Theorem~\ref{holder}, are rather different.
+We believe that the results of this paper demonstrate that the $\Phi$-intermediate dimensions give rise to a rich and workable theory in their own right.
+It is natural to ask whether the potential-theoretic methods in \cite{Burrell2021,Burrell2022brownian} can be adapted to study the $\Phi$-intermediate dimensions.
+Feng~\cite{FengArxivintermediate} has recently shown that this is indeed the case, obtaining information about dimensions of images of sets under projections and fractional Brownian motion if for all $\epsilon > 0$ the function $\Phi$ satisfies $\delta^{\epsilon} \log \Phi(\delta) \to 0$ as $\delta \to 0$.